 XVI.
 The Lord’s Supper

-The Lord’s Supper is an ordinance of Jesus Christ, to be administered with the elements of bread and wine (or those which closely represent them), and to be observed by His churches until the end of the world.
+We teach that the Lord’s Supper is an ordinance of Jesus Christ, to be administered with the elements of bread and wine (or those which closely represent them), and to be observed by His churches until the end of the world.
 It is in no sense a sacrifice.
 The elements are representative of His body and His blood.
 They are designed to commemorate His death, to confirm the faith and other graces of Christians, and to be a bond, pledge and renewal of their communion with Him, and of their church fellowship.
 Nevertheless, it is an actual communion with the risen Christ.

 XVII.
 The Lord’s Day